Donaldcwl/browser-image-compression/README.md

 | IE10, IE11, Edge| last 2 versions| last 2 versions| last 2 versions| last 2 versions| last 2 versions

 ### IE support
-This library uses ES feature such as Promise API, globalThis.
-If you need to support browser that do not support new ES feature like IE. You can include the core-js polyfill in your project.
+This library uses ES features such as Promise API, globalThis.
+If you need to support browsers that do not support new ES features like IE. You can include the core-js polyfill in your project.

 You can include the following script to load the core-js polyfill:
 ```html